Mesagoppinmypants/NGELinux/README.md

 ## Contact

 Please file a bug/issue first.
-We also occasionally check our email, swgmaster@india.com
+If you need to contact us, send message on reddit to https://www.reddit.com/user/swgmasters
 # Building

 See README_LINUX.md and README_WINDOWS.md